RDACollectionsWG/ruby-collections-client/docs/CollectionsApi.md

 # **collections_post**
-> CollectionObject collections_post(content)
+> Array&lt;CollectionObject&gt; collections_post(content)

 Create a new collection.

 This request adds a new collection to the collection store.
 The Collection Object properties must be supplied in the  body of the request.

 ### Example
 ```ruby